Gravestone Hunting and Cemetery Stories

 prepare for death, and follow me.

 It can be fascinating to read these epitaphs and verses etched into the headstones of people who have long since left this earth.
 One way of collecting and preserving these is to make a gravestone rubbing.
 Before you do this, be sure that it is allowed.
 Some cities and towns ban grave rubbings to avoid damage to the stones, although, if done carefully, the stones won't suffer any damage.
 Simply follow the steps below.
 Who knows what fascinating cemetery stories you will discover!

 How to Make a Gravestone Rubbing

-A Cemetery Find
+A Cemetery Discovery

 I continued my meanderings through the cemetery and noticed a stone with a tattered American flag, stuck in the ground on a small post next to it On the post was a medallion with an engraved image of a soldier in a tri-cornered hat and the words American Revolutionary War Veteran.
 Wow!
 How cool to have found a man from my little town who actually fought in the Revolution!
 The name on the stone was Israel Nickerson, and he had died on 30th September 1791, at the age of 51.
 He had been a man in his 30's when he fought in the Revolution.